leon4rd/test/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.